 About the course

-The MSc covers current and future trends in microelectronics, optoelectronics and communications, encouraging the development of a range of capabilities and allowing you to acquire essential skills and analytical abilities required to embark on a career in a relevant engineering sector.
+This part-time MSc is primarily a conversion course for those with a mathematics and physics background.
+The course provides a strong foundation in microelectronics, optoelectronics and communications, encouraging the development of a range of capabilities and allowing you to acquire essential skills and analytical abilities required to embark on a career in a relevant engineering sector.

 The structure of the course has been tailored for busy people in employment who wish to minimise time away from the workplace to study.
 It is targeted at students who are already working in an engineering context, have a mathematics or physics undergraduate degree, and who have been encouraged by their employers to gain up-to-date knowledge and skills in three key electrical engineering sectors: microelectronics, optoelectronics and communications.
 This part-time course is also applicable to graduates from other disciplines in engineering.